 The more engaged your audience is, the more they’ll take away from your presentation and they’ll be a much warmer lead.
 Simple as that.
 Without audience interaction, you’re really just talking at your audience.

-Building an online event with interactivity as a key focus will make your event stand out, not only making the attendees happy, but attendees will become those warm marketing leads that your sales teams love (and they will be more likely to recommend any future events of yours to other like-minded individuals - it's a win-win).
+Building a webinar with interactivity as a key focus will make your event stand out, not only making the attendees happy, but attendees will become those warm marketing leads that your sales teams love (and they will be more likely to recommend any future events of yours to other like-minded individuals - it's a win-win).

 Think of interactive webinars as a TV series.
 Entertain and inform people so they have a reason to tune-in to the next episode.